circonus/product-docs/circonus3/visualizations/time-series-builder.md

 # Time Series Builder Visualizations

-The **Time Series Builder** is a powerful tool, empowering you to create different charts and visualizations from your metric, log, and trace time series data.
-You can leverage the Time Series Builder to produce both straightforward visualizations and extemely complex ones with relative ease.
+The **Time Series Builder** is a powerful tool, that empowers you to create different charts and visualizations from your metric, log, and trace time series data.
+You can leverage the Time Series Builder to produce both straightforward visualizations and extremely complex ones with relative ease.

 ## Creating a new visualization

-The basic process behind the Time Series Builder is straight forward.
+The basic process behind the Time Series Builder is straightforward.
 You choose the data source and series you want to display, then choose how you want to display the data with the available options, which depend on the specific time series visualization selected.

 ![The Time Series Builder](../img/visualizations-time_series_builder.png)